Kiguli/IMPaCT/installation.md

 ### AdaptiveCPP

-See the most up to date installation instructions [here](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/installing.md).
+See the most up to date installation instructions [here](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/installing.md), this installation can be tricky and so there much more info on the official page.
+The most common problem that is faced is with correctly linking AdaptiveCpp with the correct installed files and compilers.

 either clone from [AdaptiveCPP GitHub](https://github.com/AdaptiveCpp/AdaptiveCpp) or unzip the folder directly from this repository [here](./AdaptiveCpp-develop.zip):
 `unzip AdaptiveCpp-develop.zip`